THE BASICS:

 Is it cruel to keep Dottie alive?

 Dottie has numerous vets and experts involved in her care and two very committed human parents.
-Our biggest concern with Dottie is managing her pain and ensuring she has a high quality of life.
+Our biggest concern with Dottie is ensuring she is free from/managing her pain and ensuring she has a high quality of life.
 We will not selfishly prolong her life if she is pain.
 We do not consider that fair and she is too great of a dog to let suffer in that way.
 Given that we run a Rescue and are involved in animal welfare, we feel we are well informed and we also trust the numerous vets and experts around us advising us as to Dottie’s pain and prognosis.

 We are very much aware of the realities and potential heartbreak ahead.
 But we want to be able to give Dottie a chance and if we are able to alleviate some of her pain by addressing any issues we can, we are confident will be able to keep her around for many years to come.